 We love our kids very much, but sometimes it’s nice to just

+Well, we chose a weekend getaway in Nashville because we took advantage of a sale.
+I’m the family vacation planner, and when Southwest released their flight schedules, I was alerted with an email.
 We found very cheap flights on Southwest Airlines, and although I really had no particular desire in visiting Nashville, I am so glad we experienced this city.
 Check out our Nashville Weekend Itinerary.

 Where to Stay in Nashville